The parish church of Nalles, dedicated to Saint Ulrich of Augsburg, has a long history that dates back to the 12th century

-The interior is a jewel of late baroque architecture, with a ceiling with illusion painting imitating elaborate stucco decoration.
-The illusion painting above the choir arch represents monumental stucco figures.
-The parish of Nalles also includes the Church of the Sacred Heart of Jesus in Sirmiano di Sotto from 1843 and the Church of St. Apollonia in Sirmiano di Sopra, which was built at the end of the 12th century.
-Two other churches no longer exist today: The Church of St. Peter southeast of Nalles was even older than the Church of St. Ulrich, the St. Vigilius Church at the eastern end of the village fell victim to the church reform of Emperor Joseph II.
+The parish also includes two chapels in the surrounding area: the Church of the Sacred Heart of Jesus in Sirmiano di Sotto from 1843 and the Chapel of Saint Apollonia in Sirmiano di Sopra, whose origins date back to the late 12th century.
+Two places of worship, however, have disappeared from the landscape: the Church of Saint Peter, which was even older than the Church of Saint Ulrich, and the Church of Saint Vigilius, which fell victim to the church reform of Emperor Joseph II.

 Contact info